 The expansion of the Internet of Things (IoT) has created a need for trusted tools to support the identification and validation of increasing numbers of Internet-enabled connected machines (defined as applications or physical devices that collect data).
 Analyst firm Gartner projects that by 2020 the number of deployed IoT machines will reach 20.4 billion.
-In a recent blog, I discussed the need to protect the identity of these machines, in light of the volumes of digital credentials that have to be managed.
+In a recent blog, I discussed the need to manage and protect the identity of these machines, in light of the volumes of digital credentials that have to be managed.
 In this blog, I will dig a little deeper into the subject and describe the main reasons why you need a root of trust to ensure security in enterprise IoT deployments.

 The rate at which IoT machines are being deployed across enterprise networks is rapidly accelerating.
 The IoT focuses on collecting data and maintaining situational awareness of the operational and business environment.
 The insights obtained enable decisions to be made quickly (and many times automatically without human intervention), to optimize processes.